Jollywatt/jollywatt.github.io/_posts/2023-01-09-daylight-hours-formula.md

 ### Dawn and dusk intercept points

-Assuming that the Earth is the unit circle, the circle of latitude has radius $$\cos φ$$, and the day/night ellipse has width $$\sin ε$$ and unit height.
+Assuming that the Earth is the unit circle, the circle of latitude has radius $$\cos φ$$, and the day/night ellipse has horizontal radius $$\sin ε$$ and unit vertical radius.
 Parametrically, the ellipse is represented as

 $$
 (x, y) = (\sin ε \cos λ, \sin λ), λ ∈ [0, 2π)